partkeepr/PartKeepr/README.md

 Installation
 ------------

-Since this project is work-in-progress, please refer to the INSTALL document on how to install PartDB2.
+Since this project is work-in-progress, please refer to the INSTALL document on how to install PartKeepr.